PulsarHRI/pulsarhri.github.io/docs/python_api/example_several_actuators.md

 ## Initialize Actuators and set common configuration

 We create a loop to initialize each actuator using its address.
 Each actuator is connected, configured for high-frequency feedback, and set to SPEED mode.
 The same feedback callback function is registered to handle incoming feedback from the actuators.
-(Individual callback functions is also possible)
+(Individual callback functions are also possible)

 ```py